marknotton/Window-Resize/README.md

 # onWindowResize
 Create numerous window resize checks that are loaded into a single listener handler.

-Breakpoints can also be defined to restrict when functions within the listener are called.
+Breakpoints can also be defined to restrict when functions are called.

 # Usage:
 If only one breakpoint paramenter is passed (in the example: 500), the resize function will